See below for:

-Forthcoming: Bazeley, P. Writing up mixed and multimethod research for diverse audiences, in S. N. Hesse-Biber & R. B. Johnson (Eds.), The Oxford Handbook of Mixed and Multimethod Research.
+Forthcoming: Bazeley, P. Writing up multimethod and mixed methods research for diverse audiences, in S. N. Hesse-Biber & R. B. Johnson (Eds.), The Oxford handbook of multimethod and mixed methods research.

 Bazeley, P. (2012).
 Integrative analysis strategies for mixed data sources.
 American Behavioral Scientist, 56(6), 814-828. (submitted copy)